 “Make the most of every opportunity in these evil days.”
 Ephesians 5:16 NLT

-It is an indisputable – and unfortunate – fact of life that opportunities abound on a daily basis to give in to temptation of one kind or another and put a smile on the face of satan by sinning against God.
+It is an indisputable – as well as an unfortunate – fact of life that opportunities abound on a daily basis to give in to temptation of one kind or another and put a smile on the face of the devil by sinning against God.

 It is true that evil walks this earth with boldness and disregard for human life that increases almost daily.
-But it is also true that there are millions of people who are kind, gentle, loving and are willing to fight for the souls of their fellow man.
+But it is also true that there are millions of people who are kind, gentle, and loving who are willing to fight for the souls of their fellow man.

 Focusing on opportunities to do good things keeps our focus on God, where it should be.
 It is easy to be caught up in the ways of the world, especially in the world of today.
 Television, the internet, and even our telephones bring us face to face with choices that we must make.
-The need for spiritual strength to resist all that we are tempted with is strong.
+The need is great for spiritual strength to resist all that we are tempted with.
 Our human desire to ‘belong’ is great.
 Our need to be ‘a part of the action’ can be overwhelming.

 However, we must constantly remind ourselves that the only ‘action’ we need to be a part of is to live our lives in a way that makes the sacrifice of Jesus Christ worthwhile.
 Grasping every opportunity to do good is one way of helping us keep that focus.
 Look for those opportunities to do good today, and every day.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson